S. Renee Brida, JD Senior Associate and Lawyer (Western Division)

 To subscribe to this newsletter E-mail and put Subscribe in the subject line

-FreeWill.....may be one of the most advanced concepts to effect the planned gift field in the last decade.
+FreeWill..... a new software offering may be one of the most advanced concepts to effect the planned gift field in the last decade.
 FreeWill makes it easy for charities to encourage donors and non-donors to care for the people and causes they love by creating valid bequests.

 Bequests - the number one planned gift option represents 85% of all estate support.
 FreeWill makes estate planning warm, accessible, and totally free to your donors.